The continuation of my review on Profane Egyptologists is long overdue. My apologies to any and all who’ve been waiting.

 What a magnificent account!

 Ancient Egyptian religion was never static but was always changing and evolving through time and it also varied according to location.
-The religion of ancient Egypt was diverse, with local gods and goddesses, cult and ritual actions, customs and observances that all took place within their own contexts.
+The religion of ancient Egypt was diverse, with local gods and goddesses, cult or ritual actions, customs and observances that all took place within their own contexts.
 These we can begin to untangle and attempt to make sense of, in our efforts at reconstruction — if that’s the path we want to take.
-One point agreed upon across disciplines is the ancient Egyptian mind set and world view was vastly different from popular Western thought today.
+One point agreed upon across disciplines is the ancient Egyptian mind set and world view was vastly different from Western thought today.
 Boundaries between the physical and non-physical worlds were overlapping and less defined.
 Hence, why Harrison and other authors (including Egyptologist, Jan Assman) advise a degree of caution when making our own interpretations and assumptions regarding the ancient Egyptians, in particular, their philosophy, religion and spirituality.
 We can’t know for sure, is the general consensus.
 For an intuitive, that’s a maddening conclusion to suggest.
 Yes, we can know!
 Just tune into it!
 However, I’ll play Set’s advocate for just a moment.

-Having said that, despite the above warnings from academics, I would say, don’t let the cautionary statements of scholars shut you down, nor discourage you from opening your own mind and experimenting.
+Having said that, despite the above warnings from academics, I would say, don’t let the cautionary statements of scholars shut you down, and discourage you from opening your own mind and experimenting.
 The ancient Egyptians surely did not forge their relationships with the divine by having closed, rigid minds.
 The modern Kemetic mindset might be closer to the ancient Egyptian mindset than we think — along with the added advantages of modern, scientific understanding.
-We should not assume the mindset of ancient Egypt is unattainable to us today.
+We should not assume the mindset of the ancient Egyptians is unattainable to us today.
 What if the ancient Egyptian mindset was not only attainable, but available to all who seek it, better equipping us with a more comprehensive world view?
 If the ancient Egyptians and their gods had nothing of value to offer our growth and development in modern times, we would not be attracted to their ways.
-Likewise, they would not be attracted to ours.
+Likewise, the netjeru would not be attracted to ours.

 In my own subjective mystical work with these beings, it has been made known to me that the attraction is mutual.
-Ancient Egyptian spiritual guardians love modernity; the gods continue to work with us today, irrespective of whether or not we can perceive them, or if we choose to worship them.
+Ancient Egyptian deities and spiritual guardians love modernity; the gods continue to work with us today, irrespective of whether or not we can perceive them, or if we choose to worship them.
 They benefit from our stewardship and growth, regardless.
 A mutual relationship with these beings, whom we call gods, is available to those willing to tap into it.
 This is the premise of my own Kemetic practice.
 Note, however, I cannot speak for all Kemetics.
-Each must decide for themselves the nature of their own practice.
+Each practitioner must decide for themselves the nature of their own practice.

 Profane Egyptologists considers a shamanic re-interpretation of ancient Egyptian religion, popularised by Jeremy Naydler in his work, Shamanic Wisdom in the Pyramid Texts.

-Thank you, so much for reading Kemetic Blog.
+Thank you, for reading Kemetic Blog.
 I hope you found its content informative and useful.
-In Part Three, we will delve into the recent history and practices of today’s Kemetic pagans, which is very exciting.
+In Part Three, we will delve into the history and practices of today’s Kemetic pagans, which is very exciting.
 Hope to see you then, feel free to connect and comment below.
 As always, stay safe and well.

 Profane Egyptologists: The Modern Revival of Ancient Egyptian Religion